-- Independently connect a 10 k $\Omega$ pull-down resistor. - Switch this pin to be directly connected to the dedicated flash programmer in programming mode or to Vss in normal operation mode using a jumper on the board.
+- Independently connect a 10 $k\Omega$ pull-down resistor. - Switch this pin to be directly connected to the dedicated flash programmer in programming mode or to Vss in normal operation mode using a jumper on the board.

-If there is a potential difference between the VPP pin and Vss pin due to a long wiring length or external noise superimposed on the VPP pin, the user program may not run correctly.
+If the wiring between the VPP pin and Vss pin is very long or external noise is superimposed on the VPP pin, the user program may not run correctly.